TekMonksGitHub/ASB/README.md

 # ASB - API Service Bus
-JSON based, parallel and high performance, enterprise ESB.
+JSON based, parallel and high performance, enterprise next generation ESB.

 Fully asynchronous, very high performance, very easy to use.

+* Message driven not flow driven
+* Prereq allow complicated message flows
+* Can process millions of messages a second
-Uses JSON and not XML as the native datatype and common sense to keep things easy.
+* Uses JSON and not XML as the native datatype and common sense to keep things easy.

 ###### NPM Modules Needed
 The following are needed for the CSV route nodes